Jie of Xia: Jie's cuisine

-Collapse of the Xia dynasty
+Decline

 The rise of Shang

 The Xia dynasty held suzerainty over a number of kingdoms, one of which was the Kingdom of Shang.
 During Jie's reign, Shang grew in power, initially at the expense of Xia's other vassals.
 A person by the name of Zi Lü (履子) was able to win many supporters from as many as 40 smaller kingdoms.
 Zi, who became known as Tang of Shang, recognized that Jie mistreated the people and used this as a way to convince other supporters.
 In one speech Tang of Shang said that creating chaos is not something he wanted, but given the terror of Jie, he has to follow the Mandate of Heaven and use this opportunity to overthrow the Xia.
 He also pointed out that even Jie's own generals would not obey his orders.

 In the 15th year of Jie's reign, Tang of Shang began moving Lü (履) to the capital Bo.
 About two years later Shang sent his minister Yi Yin as an envoy to Jie.
 Yi remained in the Xia capital for about three years, before returning to Shang.

 The Shang's power continued to grow.
-In the 26th year of Jie's reign, Shang conquered Wen.
+In the 26th year of Jie's reign, Shang conquered Wen (溫).
 Two years later, Shang was attacked by Kunwu (昆吾), and several years of war between Shang and Kunwu followed.
 Despite this setback, Shang continued to expand on a number of fronts, gathering vassal troops in Jingbo (景亳).
-The Shang army and allied forces conquered Mixu (密須, now Xinmi in Henan) and Wei and also attacked Gu (顧), conquering it the following year.
+The Shang army and allied forces conquered Wei (韋) and Gu (顧).
 Around the same time Zhong Gu, chief historian of Jie, fled from the Xia to the Shang.